lambrospetrou/lambrospetrou.github.io/src/_posts/2023-10-15-cicd-flywheel.md

 ## Why do we need CI/CD

 We have explored the CI/CD Flywheel that gives an overview of the CI/CD process.
-Let's explore some of the concrete benefits we can get from implementing CI/CD into practice.
+Let's explore some of the concrete benefits we can get from implementing CI/CD in practice.

 ### Business benefits